IPrincipalCentral1/i_principal_central_1/README.md

             it is amazing .
 I am the sole developer of this editor.

             my full name is Billal Debouci . and i am here .

+            if you want to print money you should click the button fownload from github and

+            chose for money and after that you should click the button update